Tax-Managed Solutions

 Why American Century?

-Municipal bond strategies that pursue consistency, an attractive risk/return tradeoff, and are competitively priced*.
+Our municipal bond strategies pursue consistency, an attractive risk/return tradeoff, and are competitively priced*.
 Find them here.

 Municipal Bonds Are Not Created Equal

-Credit ratings don’t always signify the best investment opportunities, so we seek out the bonds we believe offer attractive risk/return potential.
+Credit ratings don’t always signify the best investment opportunities.
+We seek out the bonds we believe offer attractive risk/return potential.

 Index Limitations